Leonid Reyzin's Research Papers (And a Few Talks) Approximately by Date of First Appearance

 (click here to get them sorted by topic instead)

-Can a Blockchain Keep a Secret? by Fabrice Benhamouda, Craig Gentry, Sergey Gorbunov, Shai Halevi, Hugo Krawczyk, Tal Rabin, and Leonid Reyzin.
+Can a Public Blockchain Keep a Secret? by Fabrice Benhamouda, Craig Gentry, Sergey Gorbunov, Shai Halevi, Hugo Krawczyk, Tal Rabin, and Leonid Reyzin.
+Appears in TCC 2020.

 Pointproofs: Aggregating Proofs for Multiple Vector Commitments by Sergey Gorbunov, Leonid Reyzin, Hoeteck Wee, and Zhenfei Zhang.
-To appear in ACM CCS 2020.
+Appears in ACM CCS 2020.

 A Survey of Leakage-Resilient Cryptography by Yael Tauman Kalai and Leonid Reyzin.
 Appears in Providing Sound Foundations for Cryptography:

 On the work of Shafi Goldwasser and Silvio Micali, a volume edited by Oded Goldreich.

 Turning HATE Into LOVE: Compact Homomorphic Ad Hoc Threshold Encryption for Scalable MPC by Leonid Reyzin, Adam Smith, and Sophia Yakoubov.
 To appear in CSCML 2021.

 A Comparative Evaluation of Order-Preserving and Order-Revealing Schemes and Protocols by Dmytro Bogatov, George Kollios, and Leonid Reyzin.
 Appears in VLDB 2019 (winner of the Reproducibility Award).
 Implementation Available

 Certifying RSA Public Keys with an Efficient NIZK by Sharon Goldberg, Leonid Reyzin, Omar Sagga, and Foteini Baldimtsi.
 Appears in Asiacrypt 2019.